-Power is transmitted from the drive motor to the transaxle through heavy duty, direct coupled belts.
-The belts should be kept free of grease, oil, electrolyte, and dressings and checked occasionally for tightness to assure best performance.
+Power is transmitted from the drive motor to the transaxle through a heavy-duty, direct-coupled belt.
+The belt should be kept free of grease, oil, electrolyte, and dressings and checked occasionally for tightness to assure best performance.

-If the belts become contaminated they should be wiped with a clean cloth.
-Any belt slippage is due to wet belts or loose adjustment.
-If belts become wet and slip, temporarily select a lower speed range (higher torque) until belts dry, and then resume normal operation.
-(An optional belt system cover is available if special needs dictate.)
+If the belt becomes contaminated it should be wiped with a clean cloth.
+Any belt slippage is due to moisture or loose adjustment.
+If the belt becomes wet and slips, temporarily select a lower speed range (higher torque) until the belt dries, and then resume normal operation.